Skip to Main Content

 What the Menu Signals

 Lebanese cuisine in American restaurants tends to split between fast-casual formats and sit-down dining rooms that preserve the full mezze structure.
 The former prioritizes speed and familiarity; the latter requires diners to engage with the meal as a drawn-out occasion.
-Bacchus of Lebanon positions itself in the sit-down tier, which places it in a different competitive conversation than quick-service Lebanese operators.
+Bacchus of Lebanon is a sit-down restaurant, which places it in a different competitive conversation than quick-service Lebanese operators.
 Within the Bethesda market, that positioning makes it a destination for group dining occasions, business lunches, and meals where the social ritual of sharing matters as much as the individual plate.

 The kitchen's core vocabulary is consistent with Lebanese restaurant cooking in the mid-Atlantic: cold mezze built on legumes, herbs, and raw vegetables; warm mezze featuring pastry-wrapped fillings and grilled cheese; and main courses centered on marinated meats cooked over high heat.
 Arayes, kafta, shish taouk, and mixed grill plates are the standard grammar of a Lebanese restaurant menu in this market.
 Vegetarian diners fare well in this tradition, since cold mezze is structurally plant-based, with dishes like moutabal, moujaddara, and falafel providing genuine substance rather than afterthought alternatives.
 That contrasts with the protein-centered menus of many of Bethesda's peer restaurants, a distinction worth noting for diners planning around dietary preferences.